Table of Contents

 3. Patients with diabetes who have active liver disease (liver enzyme>2.5 times above the upper reference limit)

-4. Anybody active or history of bladder cancer
+4. In anybody with an active history of bladder cancer

 5. Type 1 diabetic patient